Schorle: Gespritzter

-Schorle is also called Gespritzter in some areas of Germany but this doesn’t always mean the same thing:
+Schorle is also called Gespritzter in some areas of Germany but this doesn't always mean the same thing:

-In Hesse ‘Gespritzer’ stands for a 2:1, sometimes even a 3:1 mixture of apple wine and sparkling water.
+In Hesse, 'Gespritzter' stands for a 2:1, sometimes even a 3:1 mixture of apple wine and sparkling water.
 At traditional apple wine pubs, this mixture is only served in corrugated apple wine glasses.
-Today it is also known as Sauergespritzter, so that it can be differentiated from ‘Süßgespritzten’, which is made with Lemonade.
+Today it is also known as Sauergespritzter, so that it can be differentiated from 'Süßgespritzten', which is made with lemonade.

-In Rheinhessen a ‘Gespritzter’ or ‘sauer Gespritzter’ is a mixture made out of white wine or red wine together with sparkling water.
-In addition, there are also mixtures with cola or Lemonade.
+In Rheinhessen a 'Gespritzter' or 'sauer Gespritzter' is a mixture made out of white wine or red wine together with sparkling water.
+In addition, there are also mixtures with cola or lemonade.

 In Bavaria and Austria 'Gespritzter' basically refers to the same drink.

 Austria

-According to §3 of the German Weinbezeichnungsverordnung, which is a decree for the labelling of wine, a G'spritzter (also Gespritzter, Spritzer) is a drink mixed with at least 50% wine and 50% soda or mineral water at the most.
-The drink itself has to contain at least 4.5 % per vol. of alcohol.
+According to §3 of the German Weinbezeichnungsverordnung, which is a decree for the labelling of wine, a G'spritzter (also Gespritzter, Spritzer) is a mixed drink with at least 50% wine and up to 50% soda or mineral water.
+The drink is required to contain at least 4.5% by volume of alcohol after mixing.
 The name Schorle is unusual in Austria.

 Colloquially the expression Sommerspritzer or Sommergespritzter is used for a mixture with less wine and Winterspritzer for a mixture with more wine.

-There are red as well as white Gespritzter, though until the 1980s only mixtures with white wine were served in rural areas.
-Normally no special grape variety is specified, in practice only tablewines are used.
+There are red as well as white Gespritzter, though until the 1980s only the white wine mixtures were served in rural areas.
+Normally no special grape variety is specified; in practice only table wines are used.
 Most often Grüner Veltliner (white grape variety) or Zweigelt (red grape variety) is used.

-Costumarily, Gespritzer is served in 0.25-litre-stemware or mug-like glass.
-If a large Gespritzer is ordered, one gets 0.4 or 0.5 litre mostly in a beer mug.
+Customarily, Gespritzter is served in 0.25-litre stemware or mug-like glass.
+If a large Gespritzter is ordered, one gets 0.4 or 0.5 litre, generally in a beer mug.

-Sweet Gespritzer is made with herbal lemonade (for example Almdudler), other terms are Almweiß, Liftler oder Tiroler.
-A Kaiserspritzer or Kaisergespritzter (emperor spritz) respectively is Gespritzer with a shot of elderflower syrup.
+Sweet Gespritzter is made with herbal lemonade (for example Almdudler); other terms are Almweiß, Liftler oder Tiroler.
+A Kaiserspritzer or Kaisergespritzter (emperor spritz) is Gespritzter with a shot of elderflower syrup.

-In Vienna, on rare occasions a Gespritzter is also called “Sprüher” or “Sprühwein”.
-In some areas of Lower Austria it is also called “Siphon”.
-In Styria it is called “Mischung” (mixture).
+In Vienna on rare occasions a Gespritzter is also called "Sprüher" or "Sprühwein".
+In some areas of Lower Austria it is also called "Siphon".
+In Styria it is called "Mischung" (mixture).

-In the state of Vorarlberg the names “white-sweet”, “white-sour”, "red-sour” and "red-sweet” are common.
+In the state of Vorarlberg the names "white-sweet", "white-sour", "red-sour", and "red-sweet" are common.
 These are Gespritze served in 0.25 litre stemware or glasses with a handle.
-The mixing ratio is about 50% white or red wine with 50% sparkling water (sour) or Lemonade (sweet).
+The mixing ratio is about 50% white or red wine with 50% sparkling water (sour) or lemonade (sweet).
 The name Gespritzter is universally understood but rarely used.
-The Styrian name “Mischung” is largely unknown here.
+The Styrian name "Mischung" is largely unknown here.

-A “Gespritzter” or “die Gespritzte” (for females) is also often used as a derogatory term for a person in Eastern Austria.
+A "Gespritzter" (or "die Gespritzte" for females) is also often used as a derogatory term for a person in Eastern Austria.